Jwhiles/autocomplete/README.md

 - Navigate to http://localhost:8000/ in your browser
 - Our app can also be viewed online on Heroku [here](https://damp-reef-40042.herokuapp.com/)

+## How to run our tests

+- Back-End Tests: run ```npm run test``` to initiate Tape tests.
+- Front-End Tests: Locate the tests.html file in the tests file and load in the browser to initiate QUnit Tests.

 ## Objectives

 - Build an autocomplete test program.